Staying On: Reception

-Staying On was internationally accepted and was received with positive reviews, having won the Booker Prize in 1977.
-It is often regarded as a delightful conclusion to Scott's Raj Quartet series, offering a unique and engrossing portrait of the end of an empire and a forty-year love affair.
+Staying On was received with positive reviews, having won the Booker Prize in 1977.
+It serves as a conclusion to Scott's Raj Quartet series, offering a unique and engrossing portrait of the end of an empire and a forty-year marriage.

 The novel is set in the small hill town of Pankot, India, and follows Tusker and Lucy Smalley, a British couple who chose to remain in India after independence.
 Their story is one of adjustment to a new life post-Empire, and has been praised as "a confront to the realities of a changing society and their own relationship."
 Critics have praised the book for its deep character study and its exploration of themes such as loyalty, love, and the legacy of colonialism.

 Adaptations

 In 1980, the book was turned into a television film of same title produced by Granada TV and starrs Trevor Howard and Celia Johnson.
-The book was the main influence of the television series The Jewel in the Crown (TV series) and a book of same name.
+The book influenced the television series The Jewel in the Crown (TV series) and a book of same name.
 It was based on Paul Scott's Raj Quartet.